 Chinese Flagship students spend two to three summers studying the language intensively either domestically or in China.
 Students who begin studying Chinese as freshmen at URI, spend their first summer at the URI Chinese Flagship Immersion Program or the Flagship Chinese Institute at Indiana University with Flagship students from around the country.
 Students with Intermediate Mid proficiency or higher choose from a number of Flagship-approved immersion programs in China or Taiwan.

 Capstone Year in China

 Once you have achieved Advanced Proficiency in Chinese, and have completed at least Junior level coursework in your major, you will apply for the Capstone Year in China.
 This will be in your 4th or 5th year.
-In the first semester of the Capstone Year, you will directly enroll at Nanjing University or Tianjin Normal University, taking courses in your major in Chinese alongside Chinese students, as well as advanced Chinese language courses focused on writing and media studies with other Flagship students.
+In the first semester of the Capstone Year, you will directly enroll at Nanjing University or Beijing Union University, taking courses in your major in Chinese alongside Chinese students, as well as advanced Chinese language courses focused on writing and media studies with other Flagship students.
 You will share an apartment off campus with a Chinese roommate and connect with the community through service learning projects.
 Following that semester, you will complete a 4-6 month internship in a Chinese organization specific to your discipline and career goals.